 We know it's hard when your baby won't sleep but try not to worry, help is at hand.
 We've created a baby sleep guide, which includes all the expert tips and tricks you'll need to establish a good bedtime routine that should bring better (and more!) sleep for both you and your baby.

-In her book, The Complete Sleep Guide for Contented Babies and Toddlers (Vermilion, £9.99), Gina Ford suggests that babies who weigh over 10lb, are putting on enough weight each week and following her routine, may sleep through the 'core night' (11pm to 5am) from 6 weeks.
+In her book, The Complete Sleep Guide for Contented Babies and Toddlers, Gina Ford suggests that babies who weigh over 10lb, are putting on enough weight each week and following her routine, may sleep through the 'core night' (11pm to 5am) from six weeks.
 By 10 weeks, her plan is that babies start to sleep from 11pm to 7am.

-Certainly by 3 to 6 months, your little one will hopefully sleep for reasonably long periods through the night.
+Certainly by three to six months, your little one will hopefully sleep for reasonably long periods through the night.

 Chireal Shallow, of Naturally Nurturing sleep clinic, says: 'To help your baby feel secure, recreate the conditions of the womb.
 Swaddle him, just like he was snug inside you, and make sure his Moses basket is cosy.
 If he's warm and sleepy in your arms, being moved to a cool mattress can be a shock.'

 'To settle him, put a hand on his chest, lean down and put your cheek next to his, then make a 'shh, shh' sound.
 When he stops crying, stop all of these.
 He'll learn you're there for him when he's upset, but that he can go to sleep on his own when he's calm.'

 By now your baby's tummy is big enough to enable them to sleep for around 11 hours at night without waking to feed.
 If they're still waking frequently for food, it's time to re-think your feeding patterns.
 It may also be that your baby can't settle themselves, and needs your help to doze off again.